-The proposed coal stockpile near the mine mouth is estimated to contain approximately 1.0 x 10^6 tonnes (1.1 x 10^6 tons) of coarse uncrushed coal on a site covering approximately 8 ha (20 acres).
+The proposed coal stockpile near the mine mouth is estimated to contain approximately 1.0 x 10 tonnes (1.1 x 10 tons) of coarse uncrushed coal on a site covering approximately 8 ha (20 acres).
 The quantity of runoff and leachates (which eventually become surface drainage from coal piles located on impermeable base material) depends on the amount of precipitation which falls onto the pile.
-This precipitation is then divided into runoff and leachate collection and treatment systems are commonly designed on the basis of a certain storm precipitation ranging from the ten year 1 hour rainfall to the twenty-five year 15 day rainfall.^{50,51,52} In the case of Hat Creek if a reasonable design storm basis of ten year 24 hour storm (35 mm) is utilized and assuming 80 percent direct runoff, the quantity of wastewater to be handled from a 8 ha (20 acre) coal pile would be 2300 m3 (600,000 USG).
-If this quantity is equalized and distributed over a one day period, the discharge flow would be 0.03 m3 s-1 (420 USGPM).
+This precipitation is then divided into runoff and infiltration into the pile.
+The literature indicates that the runoff and leachate collection and treatment systems are commonly designed on the basis of a certain storm precipitation ranging from the ten year 1 hour rainfall to the twenty-five year 15 day rainfall.
+In the case of Hat Creek if a reasonable design storm basis of ten year 24 hour storm (35 mm) is utilized and assuming 80 percent direct runoff, the quantity of wastewater to be handled from a 8 ha (20 acre) coal pile would be 2300 m (600,000 USG).
+If this quantity is equalized and distributed over a one day period, the discharge flow would be 0.03 m s-1 (420 USGPM).